Transvaginal Mesh Injury Attorney

 Our female mesh attorneys are experienced in the complications and risks associated with transvaginal mesh.
 We understand the sensitive nature of discussing symptoms and are available immediately for a free and confidential case review.

-Fill out the form on this page for a simple no obligation legal review with a former female registered nurse turned attorney to discuss the health risk.
+Fill out the form on this page for a simple no-obligation legal review with a former female registered nurse turned attorney to discuss the health risk.
 You could be entitled to significant compensation for the suffering you and your family have endured.
-Act now or risk losing your rights all together.
+Act now or risk losing your rights altogether.

 The transvaginal mesh procedure has been used to repair pelvic organ prolapse, which happens when the pelvic organs become dislodged from their proper location.
 The connective vaginal tissue is stitched back into place, repairing the dislodgement between the vaginal wall and muscle.

 Common procedures used include transvaginal mesh slings and the transvaginal tape system, which have been found to deteriorate, causing mesh erosion, infections, urinary incontinence, and abdominal pain.